-This year is going to be a weird one with a lot of uncertainty, so don't worry if you find yourself struggling more than usual.
+There may still be some uncertainty this year regarding COVID, so don't worry if you find yourself struggling more than usual.
 We assure you, you won't be the only one.
 Everyone at Somerville is here to help you through this year and as things change we'll update you with new information!